linode/manager/CODE_STYLE.md

 }
 ```

-3. Try your best to abstract even componets imported from external libraries
+3. Try your best to abstract even components imported from external libraries

 We're creating abstractions of all external components, even if that's just an immediate exporting
 of the component `export { default } from '@material-ui/core'`.
 We're doing this for the following